taliabn/FPGA-tank-game/README.md

  * Checks to ensure bullets move correctly
  * Check to ensure that detection of collision is correct
  * Checks to ensure that bullets move offscreen at the correct time
+ * Manually cycle game pulse with constant clock for faster testing; reduce complexity

 **integration_tb.vhd**
  * Tests the full integration of tank, bullet, collision detection, score, LCD, and clock counter
  * Simulation takes a long time to run, but tests the full functionality of the game minus the VGA output, 7-segment LED display, and moving tanks
+ * Tests to make sure that the correct output is given for a given sequence of inputs
+ * Tests both players scoring, shooting

 **kb_mapper_tb.vhd**
  * Tests the keyboard input mapping module in simulation